-We now hold a composition of matter patent covering Galafold[®] and we have multiple method of treatment patents issued and listed.
-We have composition of matter patents, method of manufacture and other patents issued for ATB200.
-We also have several pending applications covering Galafold[®], ATB200 and gene therapy.
+- We have multiple composition of matter patents covering Galafold[®] and multiple method of treatment patents issued and listed in the Orange Book.
+We have composition of matter, method of treatment, method of manufacture, formulation and other patents issued for AT-GAA.
+We also have several pending applications covering Galafold[®], AT-GAA and gene therapy.
 There can be no assurance that these applications will be allowed or that allowed applications will be issued or that the scope of such patents, if they issue, will be sufficient to protect our product.
 Composition of matter patents can provide protection for pharmaceutical products to the extent that the specifically covered compositions are important.
-For our product candidates for which we do not hold composition of matter patents, competitors who obtain the requisite regulatory approval can offer products with the same composition as our products so long as the competitors do not infringe any method of use patents that we may hold.

-For some of our product candidates the principal patent protection that covers or those we expect will cover our product candidate is a method of use patent.
+For our product candidates for which we do not hold composition of matter patents, competitors who obtain the requisite regulatory approval can offer products with the same composition as our products so long as the competitors do not infringe any method of use patents that we may hold. - For some of our product candidates the principal patent protection that covers or those we expect will cover our product candidate is a method of use patent.
 This type of patent only protects the product when used or sold for the specified method.
 However, this type of patent does not limit a competitor from making and marketing a product that is identical to our product that is labeled for an indication that is outside of the patented method, or for which there is a substantial use in commerce outside the patented method.